Topological phase transitions of semimetal states in effective field theory models: Topological phase transitions between Weyl and nodal line semimetals in effective field theory

 \subsection{\texorpdfstring{$\vec{b}$}. in the \texorpdfstring{$x$}. direction}

-Although the competitive effects of the two states have been presented from the above prescription, it is not sufficient since we can only check the competitive effects starting from the Weyl semimetal case if the location of the Weyl nodes is orthogonal to the plane where the nodal line state lives.
-As mentioned above, if we switch on the $x$ or $y$ component of the one-form field, we may intuitively check how this influences and destroys the nodal line state.
-This will move the location of the Weyl semimetal state to the $k_z=0$ plane.
+Although the phase structure of the system has been presented from the above prescription, it is not sufficient since we can only study the system starting from the Weyl semimetal state if the location of the Weyl nodes is orthogonal to the plane where the nodal line lives.
+As mentioned above, if we switch on the $x$ or $y$ component of the one-form field, we may intuitively check how this influences and destroys the nodal line.
+This will move the location of the Weyl nodes to the $k_z=0$ plane.
 We try to do this without loss of generality by setting $\vec{b}$ in the $x$ direction, i.e., only the $x$-component of the one-form field is non-zero.
 The eigen-energies of this case are \be E_\pm=\pm \sqrt{b^2+4b_{xy}^2+k_x^2+k_y^2+M^2\pm2\sqrt{b^2\left(M^2+k_x^2\right)+4b_{xy}^2\left(M^2+k_x^2+k_y^2\right)}}\,. \ee We start from the topological nodal line semimetal state, i.e. the parameters satisfying $M^2< 4b_{xy}^2$ ((a) in Fig.\ref{fig6}).
 The radius of the nodal ring is $\sqrt{4b_{xy}^2-M^2}$ and this state of the nodal line is the same as the one described in \eqref{eq3}.
 Then we turn on $b$ while keep the value of $M$ and $b_{xy}$ fixed, and the nodal ring is immediately destroyed with two Weyl nodes formed ((b) in Fig.\ref{fig6}).
 This is easy to understand from the symmetric analysis since a non-zero x-component of the one-form field breaks the mirror reflection symmetry of the $x-y$ plane.
 There are two Weyl nodes located along the $k_x$ axis and the distance between them is $2\sqrt{b^2+4b_{xy}^2-M^2}$.
-For small $b$, the competition effect is not strong enough, so the two Weyl nodes appear on opposite sides of a diameter of the original ``nodel ring", i.e. close to the points $\left(k_x,k_y,k_z\right)=\left(\pm\sqrt{4b_{xy}^2-M^2},0,0\right)$.
+For small $b$, its effect is not strong enough, so the two Weyl nodes appear on opposite sides of a diameter of the original ``nodel ring", i.e. close to the points $\left(k_x,k_y,k_z\right)=\left(\pm\sqrt{4b_{xy}^2-M^2},0,0\right)$.
 The distance between two Weyl nodes changes slowly when $b$ is less than $b_{xy}$.
 When $b$ increases as it approaches the value of $b_{xy}$, the distance between two Weyl nodes increases much faster than in the case of small $b$.
-This different tendency shows the competition between the two-form field (topological nodal line semimetal state) and the one-form field (Weyl semimetal state).

 The distance of two Weyl nodes could also become small in two ways.
 For fixed $b$ and $b_{xy}$, an increasing $M$ could descrease the value of $\sqrt{b^2+4b_{xy}^2-M^2}$ to zero (when $M=M_{(c)}=\sqrt{b^2+4b_{xy}^2}$); While for fixed $b$ and $M$, a decreasing $b_{xy}$ could also put the value of $\sqrt{b^2+4b_{xy}^2-M^2}$ to zero (when $b_{xy}=b_{xy(c)}=\frac{\sqrt{M^2-b^2}}{2}$).
 Two Weyl nodes annihilate to form one Dirac node under each of these two processes ((c) in Fig.\ref{fig6}).
 Finally, further increasing $M$ and taking $M>M_c$ (or decreasing $b_{xy}$ while $b_{xy}<b_{xy(c)}$) could give a gapped state ((d) in Fig.\ref{fig6}).
 All of these four phases are shown in Fig.\ref{fig6}.